-Confusion surrounding the official New York State Shelton J. Haynes Parking Area multiplied last evening when RIOC tried
+Confusion surrounding the official New York State Shelton J. Haynes Parking Area multiplied when RIOC tried

 evading accountability… er, clearing up some details.
 We decided we’d better take a look.

 The New York State Shelton J. Haynes Parking Area RIOC Advisory